dux/fez/README.md

 ## What can it do?

-* It can create and define Custom HTML tags
+* It can create and define Custom HTML tags, libs main feature
-* it can style components using SCSS [goober](https://goober.js.org/).
+* it can style components using SCSS, using [goober](https://goober.js.org/).
-* it has all needed helper methods as scssToClass(), formData(), setInterval() that triggers only while node is connected, etc
+* it has fuw useful built in helper methods as formData(), setInterval() that triggers only while node is connected, etc
-* it can fill slots and call local methods easily
+* it has <slot /> support
 * It has garbage collector, just add tags to HTML and destroy as you which.
-* It supports CSS animations, but you have to add them yourself in css :).
-No beautifull support as once can find in Svelte.
+* It will close "HTML invalid" inline items before rendering `<fez-icon name="gear" />` -> `<fez-icon name="gear"></fez-icon>`
+* it has built in pub-sub, where only connected nodes will be able to publish and receive subs.
+* It morphs DOM on `this.html(...)`, same as `React`.
+* upon `connect()`, it will convert custom DOM nodes to plain HTML tags, for easy and accurate styling.
+Example: `<fez-btn href="/foo" title="Bar" />` -> `<a class="btn btn-empty" href="/foo">Bar</a>`

-## Wheat it does not do?
+## What it does not do?

-It has no build in routing.
-All else, you can easily do.
-Works great with any server side rendering or libs like [HTMLX](https://htmx.org/).
+* It has no build in routing.
+This is lib for building DOM components.
+Works great with any server side rendering or libs like [HTMLX](https://htmx.org/) or even React or Angular.
+Fez is great way to continue working on legacy JS apps that are too complicated to migrate.
+Just write new components in Fez.

-It has no global store, but do you really need it?.

 ## Why?